 The Company is committed to creating and maintaining an inclusive and collaborative workplace culture that will provide sustainability for the organization into the future.
 This is also documented as best practises in the Corporate Governance Code of many EU countries.

-In line with the recent changes in the regulatory reporting framework, the Company maintains a dedicated diversity policy in relation to the Management body.
+The Company maintains a dedicated diversity policy in relation to the Management body.